AnthonyLayne/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It is a user interface components library, it renders UI.
+It is a library built in javascript, used to build out the user interface, using components.
+It helps relieve the load on the website, it is also easier to use, instead of having to code in every aspect of a component you only have to give react the elements and state and it will render it to the actual DOM.

 1. Describe component state.

+Component state is like the starting point.
+For example you can set the 'state' of a counter to 0, then if someone clicks increment, then when the component rerenders the state will have changed to 1 and so forth.

 1. Describe props.

+A prop is the arguement that is passed to components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside the scope of the function being executed.
+An effect hook is used to deal with side effects, useEffect().